missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 -------------------------------------------------------

 The first thing you need to do when you create any new config file for MPF is to add an entry on the very top line that tells MPF what “version” of the MPF config spec you’re using for the file you’re creating.

+So just open the file (with a text editor or a free tool like `Atom <http://atom.io>`_, `Sublime <https://www.sublimetext.com/>`_, or  `Notepad++ <https://notepad-plus-plus.org/>`_) and then add that to the top of the file and save it.
+If you are familiar with an IDE such as VSCode or PyCharm/IntelliJ we suggest that you install the :doc:`MPF language server </tools/language_server/index>` which supports auto-completion, syntax and error highlighting, context help, go to definition and more.

 For MPF |version|, that should look like this:

 .. code-block:: yaml

    #config_version=5

-So just open the file (with a text editor or a free tool like `Atom <http://atom.io>`_, `Sublime <https://www.sublimetext.com/>`_, or  `Notepad++ <https://notepad-plus-plus.org/>`_) and then add that to the top of the file and save it.

 Be sure to enter this exactly as it's shown here, with no spaces around the equal sign.